What to do in Pejeng, Bali? One way is to follow the trail of wisdom this beautiful village has to offer.

 Now around the age of 70, he reminisced the days when (for reasons he could not truly comprehend) he got attracted to this hermitage site.
 As a child, he spent his time running around the cave as well as sitting still with his eyes shut tight.
 Something he understood later on as meditating.

 It was during one of these ‘sittings’ he somehow heard a thought echoed in his head, loud and clear: a message not to end his life.

 Thus began the days of new Dewa Gede Badung, as he decided to dedicate his life as a caretaker of Garba Cave in Banjar Sawa Gunung; where Prime Minister (Mahapatih) Kebo Iwa used to meditate back in the 12th century.

 I met Dewa Gede Badung one afternoon when I visited Garba Cave.
-I was still hypnotised by the majestic look of my surroundings when shirtless, he shouted from the top of the huge stairs of stones, asking where I came from.
-His eyes were sharp, and his built was small, but strong.
+I was still hypnotized by the majestic look of my surroundings when shirtless, he shouted from the top of the huge stairs of stones, asking where I came from.
+His eyes were sharp, and his build was small but strong.

 On How One Should Meditate

 Dewa Gede Badung told me the secret of meditating that day: “Pray so you can eat.
 If you cannot eat, you cannot live.
 Pray so you can work.
 So you know what is your duty.
 Pray so you have a place to go home to.”